lewagon/dotfiles/04-Front-End/07-HTTP-and-Ajax/02-Promo-Chat/README.md

 Code your javascript in `js/app.js`.

+### Fetch recent messages

+In the markup, you'll find a `#refresh` button that should reload all the comments for your promotion and make you discover what your mates have posted on the wall!
+Implement the jQuery code for getting all the comments when clicking on the refresh button.
+You will have to make a `GET` request to the API in JS using `$.get()`.
+Again, you have to read the [the documentation of the API](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to see how this request is structured and what the API will return.

 ### Push your messages

 That's cool to add new messages without reloading all the HTML.
 But try refreshing your page...
 The comments are gone!